sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/entity-system.md

 ## Controller Subsystem (green)

-This system contains the infrastructure for controller player and NPC entities.
-All entities have common traits like movement speeds and rigidbodies.
-Player entities are controlled by a person using either keyboard or gamepad.
-NPC entities are controlled using finite state machines to simulate intelligent behaviour:
+This system contains the infrastructure for controlling player and NPC entities.
+All entities have common properties like movement speeds and rigidbodies.
+Player entities are controlled using keyboard/gamepad while NPC entities are controlled using finite state machines to simulate intelligent behaviour:

 <p align="center">
     <img src="/assets/images/onion-trail/entity-system/base-enemy.gif" alt="base enemy AI preview" />